Techtonica/curriculum/javascript/javascript-7-oop.md

 *Polymorphism* is the ability to get different behaviors from objects even when __the same method is being called__.
 When we use polymorphism, we may not even know the subclass of the object we are accessing.
 This is because of inheritance: an object created from a subclass will have all the properties and methods inherited from any parent class in the hierarchy.
 And as long as we use a property or method that exists in a parent class, we don't need to actually know the subclass of the object.

 To explore this, let's say that our `Borrower` class has a method called `checkOut()`.
 It takes a single argument, which is an object of type `Book` or any subclass of `Book`.
-The purpose of this method is to check out a book from the library by creating a new `loan` object.
+The purpose of this method is to check out a book from the library and return the due date for returning the book to the library.

 ```js
 class Borrower {